zdravkov/kendo-docs/api/dataviz/chart.md

 ### valueAxis.labels.rotation `Number` *(default: 0)*

-The rotation angle of the labels.
+The rotation angle (in degrees) of the labels.
 By default the labels are not rotated.

+Zero degrees points left, value increases in clockwise direction.
+Negative values are acceptable.

 #### Example - rotate the value axis labels